tarxvftech/FCS-152/README.md

 If I understand correctly, the ESP32S2 has native USB.
-It might be possible to provide sane CPS programming (drag and drop files, ...), ethernet over USB for packet, etc.
+It might be possible to provide sane CPS programming (drag and drop files, ...), ethernet over USB for packet, etc. Unfortunately, it seems the encoder is connected to the USB pins, so this won't be happening on this hardware.

 Similarly it has wifi.
 Connecting with ATAK should be a cinch once it can do data.